armalite/dbt-sleet/README.md

 # How to use this package
 ## Using supplied macros
-You can reference the macros supplied in this package by calling the macro name as usual, prefixed with `beautiful_snowflake_utils.`
+You can reference the macros supplied in this package by calling the macro name as usual, prefixed with `dbt_sleet.`

 For example, to call the `hello_beautiful()` macro in your DBT project, you can call it in your SELECT statement as such:
 ```sql